-PTI Engineered Plastics is among one of the first plastic injection molding companies in North America to add metal additive manufacturing to boost productivity and quality.
-Research and testing have led PTI to utilize this technology for sinks, over-long cycles and "impossible" cooling challenges.
+PTI Engineered Plastics is one of the first plastic injection molding companies in North America to explore metal additive manufacturing.
+Currently, we have tested this technology for sinks, hollow core inserts, over-long cycles, and cooling challenges.

 Powder Bed Fusion

 Our research is based on the powder bed fusion (PBF) method known as direct metal laser sintering (DMLS) that uses data from computer-aided design (CAD) software to guide the laser to sinter and fuse layers of material powder together to reproduce the 3D CAD model.

 Molds with complex geometries can now have contoured cooling channels integrated into it to match part surfaces.
 This will increase cooling efficiency and shorten the cooling cycle time.
 By keeping a more consistent, even temperature, there is better control over part variation from shot to shot.
 Cycle time reduction is achieved by having the ability to place water into areas previously unobtainable with conventional drilling methods.
 A reduced cycle time means less time required for the mold to be in the press, resulting in a more competitive piece price.